suparthghimire/driving-mgmt-fullstack/Readme.md

 ## Requirements

 The Application Runs on Node JS v10x and above.
-The tool is made for Express Framework.

 ### Software Requirements